 Philipp A Peters is an Austrian Rechtsanwalt and partner at Konrad Partners.
 He acts both as counsel and arbitrator in international ad hoc and institutional arbitration proceedings.
 He regularly represents clients in disputes involving international delivery and supply contracts, complex engineering and construction projects and joint ventures, in particular in the area of industrial engineering.
-Furthermore, he advises clients in relation to the preparation and drafting of international projects and delivery contracts, on the growing impact of data protection and data privacy laws, and on the legal structuring of commercial projects.
+Furthermore, he advises clients in relation to the preparation and drafting of international project and delivery contracts, on the growing impact of data protection and data privacy laws, and on the legal structuring of commercial projects.
 He regularly lectures on his fields of expertise, in particular on issues of international arbitration, international contract law and international sales law.
-Philipp is a member of the advisory board and former chairman of the Young Austrian Arbitration Practitioners (YAAP), and a member of the Austrian Arbitration Association, the German Institution of Arbitration (DIS), DIS 40, ASA below 40, CEPANI 40, ICDR Young and International, Group 1031 and the Vienna Association of Young Entrepreneurs.
+He is a member of the board of the Austrian Arbitration Association (ArbAut) and a former chairman and member of the advisory board of the Young Austrian Arbitration Practitioners.
+He is also a member of the German Institution of Arbitration (DIS), Group 1031 and the Vienna Association of Young Entrepreneurs.

-Konrad Partners is a highly specialised law firm delivering premier international arbitration services.
-It maintains offices in Vienna, Prague, Bratislava, Skopje and London.
-The lawyers of Konrad Partners serve both as advocates and as arbitrators in ad-hoc and institutional proceedings, are qualified in multiple jurisdictions and have extensive expertise in handling high-profile arbitration cases before a wide range of international bodies.
+Konrad Partners is an international law firm delivering premier international arbitration services.
+The firm has offices in Vienna, Prague, Bratislava, Skopje and London.
+The lawyers of Konrad Partners serve both as advocates and as arbitrators in ad hoc and institutional proceedings, are qualified in multiple jurisdictions and have extensive expertise in handling high-profile arbitration cases before a wide range of international bodies.